MattSokol79/Docker/README.md

 # Docker
 - Containerisation - Packaging code together which can be ran from any environment
-- Containerisation software is very light weight compared to vagrant, or other software i.e. its Faster!

 ## What is Docker?

 ![](img/Docker.png)